samliu/lifelist/README.md

 * [Tautog _(Tautoga onitis)_](img/2020-11-08_tautog.jpg) - On a sand crab on a high-low rig.
 Released quickly, sad I didn't have wet hands but was high up from the water.
 Caught in the Manasquan Inlet, NJ.
 * [Guadalupe Bass _(Micropterus treculii)_](img/2020-11-26_guadalupe_bass.jpg) - On a drop shot worm.
 Caught in the Colorado River from Austin, TX.
 * [Longear Sunfish _(Lepomis megalotis)_](img/2020-11-26_longear_sunfish_austin.jpg) - On a tiny drop shot.
 Caught in the Colorado River from Austin, TX.
+* [Stocky Hawkfish _(Cirrhitus pinnulatus)_](img/2021-08-09_stocky_hawkfish.jpeg) - Caught on a whipping rig with a grub.
+Anini Beach, Kauai HI.
+* [Bluestripe Snapper _(Lutjanus kasmira)_](img/2021-08-10_bluestripe_snapper.jpeg) - Caught on a Hawaiian Angler Strip, blue, with tiny hook.
+Kalihiwai beach, Kauai HI.
+* [Christmas Wrasse _(Thalassoma trilobatum)_](img/2021-08-10_christmas_wrasse.jpeg) - Caught on shrimp.
+Tunnels beach, Kauai HI.
+Note: as of August 2021 there were not yet regulations for fishing on this beach, but in the future it will probably require a permit.

 ## Variations